 "Chronic oral toxicities of mercuri-phenyl and mercuric salts" (Fitzhugh et al., 1950) Materials and methods: Groups of 10-12 rats of both sexes (initial bw 50 g, strain not reported) were fed diets containing 0.1, 0.5, 2.5, 10, 40 and 160 ppm of mercury as PMA or mercury acetate for up to two years.
 In addition there were two control groups of twenty rats each.
 The mercury salts were added to the basic diet.
 The animals were fed ad libitum and body weights and food consumptions were measured weekly.
 At two separate times, at six months and one year, urine and faeces were separately collected over a 24-hours period from members of each group and analysed for mercury.
 At the age of one year, two males and females from each group were killed and their liver and kidney were analysed for mercury.
 Terminal analyses were made on nearly all the animals that died between the ages of 18 months and two years.
 Of the 284 rats started on these experiments, 197 were examined in the pathology laboratory.
-Forty-five rats were examined microscopically in a detailed manner.
-In essentially every instance, sections were made of the following structures: Lungs, heart, liver, spleen, pancreas, stomach, small intestine, colon, kidney, adrenal gland, thyroid gland, testis (or uterus and ovary), leg muscles, leg bones and bone marrow.
-Brain and skin were sectioned in four instances and a number of lymph nodes and parathyroid glands were incidentally sectioned.
-In 98 additional instances sections were made only of liver, kidney and (in males) testis.
-No data was shown for the histopathological examination in the paper.
+Microscopic sections were made of kidney, liver and testis from 98 animals, while a detailed microscopic examination of the viscera was made in 45 additional instances.